[Solved] VSCode Auto Replace Single Quotes with Double Quotes

 The use of Prettier Extensions such as Prettier - Code formatter and Prettier - Javascript formatter is one of the issues with Auto Replace Single Quotes by Double Quotes in VSCode.
 And if you have TSLint installed, it will start complaining about a message like TSLint: "should be" (quotemark).

-I had a similar problem with the Prettier -Code formatter extension and TSLint.I was working with React at the time, and when I executed Format Document on a React Component then your js file replaces all single quotes with double-quotes.
+I had a similar problem with the Prettier -Code formatter extension and TSLint.I was working with React at the time, and when I executed Format Document on a React Component your js file replaced all single quotes with double quotes.

 Is prettier Extension Faulty?